top of page

 Jewellery Quarter Clock

 My name is Hilary Gleaves.
-I am a jewellery designer and maker based in the West Midlands in the City of Birmingham UK which has a famous historic Jewellery Quarter and School of Jewellery.
-I studied silver and jewellery and industrial design at Birmingham UCE and also taught at different levels of education.
+I am a jewellery designer and maker based in the West Midlands in the City of Birmingham UK which has a famous, historic Jewellery Quarter and School of Jewellery.
+I studied Silver and Jewellery and Industrial Design at Birmingham UCE and was also involved in education at different levels.

 I like to explore scale and prefer to make bold jewellery with presence that makes a statement and expresses the individuality of the wearer.
 Sources of inspiration include natural and man-made forms, pattern and texture.

-To minimise my environmental impact I use recycled silver and gold as much as possible and simple, recyclable packaging made from recycled materials.
+To minimise my environmental impact I use recycled silver and gold and simple, recyclable packaging made from recycled materials.

 I make a range of jewellery items producing small collections based on a theme and one-of-a-kind pieces.